 DMSP cleavage appears to be a significant source of DMS in Organic Lake.
 DMSP likely originates from Bacillariophyta or Dinoflagellida as Organic Lake Dunaliella have been reported not to produce DMSP in culture (Franzmann et al., 1987b) and marine Dunaliella tertiolecta is known to cleave DMSP extracellularly (*Seymour et al., 2010).
 Based on the abundance of marker genes, DMSP cleavage is predicted to occur at highest levels in the deep zone (Figure 4C) where the DMS concentration has been measured to be highest (Deprez et al., 1986; Franzmann et al., 1987; Gibson et al., 1991; Roberts & Burton 1993a; Roberts et al., 1993b).
 DMS can also be produced in anoxic environments from the reduction of DMSO, degradation of sulfur containing amino acids, and sulfide methylation (Schäfer et al., 2010).
 Our data indicates that reduction of DMSO was not a major pathway (Figure 4C; *figure S), and the potential for the other DMS yielding processes could not be determined because the pathways have not been established.
 When cultivated, Halomonas isolates from Organic Lake produced DMS from cysteine (Franzmann et al., 1987b) providing some evidence that DMS production from anaerobic degradation of amino acids can occur.

 The potential for DMSP cleavage to occur is more than twice that of DMSP demethylation (Figure 4C, Table 3*).
 This ratio differs from estimates from the marine environment that place demethylation potential as up to two orders of magnitude higher than cleavage (Howard et al., 2008; Todd et al., 2009; Todd et al., 2011b; Reisch et al., 2011).
-The frequencies DMSP lyase genes far exceeded those of the GOS or from nearby Ace Lake with (Table 3).
+The frequency of DMSP lyase genes in Organic Lake far exceeded those of the GOS expedition or from nearby Ace Lake (Table 3).
 It has been proposed that the cleavage pathway may be underrepresented in the ocean environment because 1) ecologically relevant Ddd enzymes may not have been discovered 2) larger or particle-attached bacteria have not been sampledor 3) that DMSP cleavage is not performed principally by bacteria(Moran et al.,2012).
 Prevalence of cleavage over demethylation may bethe rule in non-marine saline systemseg.
 Punta Cormorant (Todd et al., 2009). (*check for bias to 0.1 fraction).
 This provides come insight into conditions may favor different fates of DMSP.
 It appears hypersaline coastal environments may favor a “messy-eater” strategy of sulfur compound utilization as sulfur is in excess. (*ref).